Dhananjay Singh: Early life and career

-Dhananjay Singh was born in Jaunpur on 16 July 1975 in a Rajput family.
+Dhananjay Singh was born in Jaunpur on 16 July 1975 in a Chandel Rajput family.
 According to the Lok Sabha, he is also involved in business and farming.
-In the late 1990s, he studied at Lucknow University and graduated with a master's in political science, and also started gaining notoriety around this time for his involvement in gang activity.
-Between 1996 and 2013, Singh had been charged four times under the Gangster Act.
+He graduated from University of Lucknow in political science.

 Personal life

 Singh married his first wife, Meenu, on 12 December 2006.
 She died ten months later on 12 September 2007.
 Family members claimed that she committed suicide.
 He married his second wife, Dr. Jagriti Singh, on 29 June 2009.
 After mutual disagreement, they separated and he married his third wife, Srikala Reddy, a BJP politician, in 2017.
+She won the Jaunpur zila panchayat (district council) chairperson poll in July 2021.